 Step 1: Download the Xfinity xFi app

 The first and easiest thing you can do to optimize your Xfinity xFi network is to download the Xfinity xFi app.
 The app makes it easy to manage your device connections, allowing you to tweak settings quickly.
-You can also set up guest Wi-Fi access, which is a great way to share Wi-Fi with other devices.
 (Keep in mind that the Xfinity xFi app requires you to be an Xfinity Internet subscriber with an xFi Gateway.)

 Use the xFi app to check your connected devices, and see which are using the most bandwidth at any given moment.
 You can limit high-bandwidth devices or pause their data usage altogether, freeing up bandwidth for other use.
 Simply open up the app, tap on a device or profile that’s connected to it, and hit the pause button.
 The app is available for Android and iOS.

 If your network needs an additional boost, check out xFi Pods.
 These devices create a mesh WiFi network in your home to help eliminate areas where WiFi coverage is weak.
 They’re similar to WiFi signal extenders in that they help you achieve a fast Internet connection throughout your home, which can be hard to achieve with just a single router.

 xFi Pods are available in packs of three or six, and they’re easy to set up straight from the Xfinity xFi app.
 Simply plug in an xFi Pod, open up the app, tap “More” (near the bottom of the screen), and hit the “Add a Device” button.
 Then, follow the instructions on your screen to set them up.